I have some great news: Buffer has acquired Respondly, a social media customer service and brand monitoring tool!

 Respondly is a social media customer service and brand monitoring tool.
 I’ve personally been a customer for more than a year in an attempt to stay better on top of my own Twitter account.

-We’ll be rebranding Respondly to Respond, and it will remain a standalone tool, specifically suited for social media customer support, engagement, community, and monitoring.
+We’ll be rebranding Respondly to Buffer Reply, and it will remain a standalone tool, specifically suited for social media customer support, engagement, community, and monitoring.

 We believe there is a power in keeping products separate, to continue our philosophy of simple products with clear purposes.